 Not sure if you’ll receive a stimulus check?
 Here’s everything you need to know:

-Who qualifies for the $1,400 2024 IRS stimulus check?
+Who is eligible for the $1,400 2024 IRS stimulus check?

 Most taxpayers eligible for the federal stimulus payments, officially called Economic Impact Payments (EIP), have already received them.
 However, these new payments target taxpayers who filed a 2021 tax return but either left the Recovery Rebate Credit field blank or incorrectly listed $0 when they were eligible.